mrconter1/PullRequestBenchmark/README.md

 3. **Assertion: Code Review Benchmarks Tracks Progress Toward Traditional Programming Role Obsolescence**

     By measuring the code review capabilities of LLMs using benchmarks, we can track advancements towards automating traditional programming roles in a tangible way.
 The ability of LLMs to generate complex pull requests autonomously implies a potential obsolescence of traditional programmer roles, signaling a transformation in the software development industry.

-Here, the main assertions are bolded and numbered, and the supporting arguments are indented and italicized for emphasis and clarity.

 ## Benchmark Format